-Each Cobrowse server is a standalone hardened Unix server with all superfluous services disabled.
+Each Cobrowse server is a standalone hardened Linux or FreeBSD server with all superfluous services disabled.
 The server runs its own native firewall configured to allow incoming traffic only on secure port 443.
 No session data persists in any file or database on the CServer.
 Additionally, there are no per-agent restrictions within a group.
 However, roles can imply per-agent restrictions in a group.

 NOTE: There is no specific protection against one agent viewing a session that might have been intended for another agent.
 Any agent in the group who knows the session key can join the session.

 The session key allows an agent to identify a particular visitor's session.
 The key is usually short being only four to six digits, so it's easy for the visitor to read and say over the phone.